 Cost per shot makes you more careful.
 When you are more careful you are more inclined to do your research.
 Research is the key.
 The more you know, or are aware of, the better off you are.
 You will need to research film types, exposure settings, developing methods and almost everything.

 So get on eBay and pick yourself up a film camera today.
 I wrote an article recommending beginner film cameras and what to look for when buying used.
-Find the best film cameras here.
+Find the best 35mm film cameras here.
 I love shooting film and do exclusively for all of my personal projects.
-If you are interested in learning how to develop your own film at home you can find my article and educational film here.
+If you are interested in learning how to develop your own film at home you can find my article and educational video on how to develop film at home here.

 So now I would like to turn the table on you.
 Do you shoot film?
 How has your photography changed since you started shooting film?
 I would love to start a discussion in the comments below.